Heavy-tailed configuration models at criticality: Acknowledgement

 \section{Acknowledgement}

-We sincerely thank Shankar Bhamidi for several helpful discussions.
+We sincerely thank Shankar Bhamidi for helpful discussions.
 This research have been supported by the Netherlands Organisation for Scientific Research (NWO) through Gravitation Networks grant 024.002.003.
-In addition, RvdH has been supported by VICI grant 639.033.806, JvL has been supported by the European Research Council (ERC), and SS has been supported by EPSRC grant EP/J019496/1 and a CRM-ISM fellowship.
+In addition, RvdH has been supported by VICI grant 639.033.806, JvL has been supported by the European Research Council (ERC), and SS has been supported by EPSRC grant EP/J019496/1, a CRM-ISM fellowship, and a UGC CAS-II grant, Grant number F.510/25/CAS-II/2018(SAP-I).
+We thank Lorenzo Federico and Tim Hulshof for pointing out an error in the proof of Lemma~\ref{lem:surp:poisson-conv} in the previous arXiv version of this paper.